macla7/STAPI/README.md

 ## CURRENT TODO's

 - Figure out a user Flow.
-- when asked to join a group, the 'otherGroups' isn't negating the fact that you've already asked to join (like the user invite flow does).
 - With Search, and Discover groups, change query/components so that the users/groups with invites already still show... but the checkbox is disabled and it says something like 'pending'.. cause atm it just disappears.
-  - Button to get to these screens
-- if.. in no groups
-  - link to discover groups
-  - link to create group?
-- if no posts but in groups
-  - link to discover groups
-  - link to create post
-- If created a group
-  - flow to recommend adding users.
 - Check names of:
   - JavaScript
     - cleaning up the non-used API calls.